Georgia Tech's great 1917 backfield:

 because W&J just missed on a late 28 yard field goal try.

 Washington & Jefferson beat Washington & Lee 12-0, and Georgia

 comparative scores aren't really the issue here.
 It's the fact that

-Pitt barely survived against a pair of #21-25 type teams, something no
+Pitt barely survived against a pair of teams that were #18 and #19 for the season, something no

 one believes could possibly have happened to this year's Georgia Tech